lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script displays current directory contents in longformat with user and id
+the script displays current directory contents in long format with user and id